-In 2004, in exchange for the grounds seized by the National Socialist regime in 1938, the reestablished club was given a 19,500 m² piece of land in the Vienna Prater near the Ernst Happel Stadium.
-Beyond this, the City of Vienna and the Republic of Austria each provided four million US Dollar for its conversion.
+In 2004, in exchange for the grounds seized by the Nazi regime in 1938, the reestablished club was given a 19,500 m² piece of land in the Vienna Prater near the Ernst Happel Stadium.
+Beyond this, the City of Vienna and the Republic of Austria each provided four million US dollars for its conversion.
 The opening ceremony for the sports center took place in March 2008.

 7. State Archives

 Item 7 stipulated that the Republic of Austria provide additional funding to the Austrian State Archives to improve access to the files and answer enquiries about restitution and compensation matters quickly and non-bureaucratically.

 In 2001, two positions were created for community servicemen (filled on rotation in line with the duration of their compulsory period of service) to assist with these inquiries; in 2007, they were reduced to one position.
 An estimated 90,000 files were made available for processing the applications for restitution and compensation.
 Around two-thirds of the 72,000 files that were researched for the Claims Committee by the Research Department of the General Settlement Fund came from archives in Vienna, the majority from the Austrian State Archives.